User-generated content strategies: why customers are your best marketers

 UGC campaigns in practice: Belgian examples

-An Antwerp clothing store started #MijnAntwerpseStijl and saw their online sales increase by 35% through customer photos that appealed to local pride.
-This type of local SEO strategy works excellently for regional companies.
+An Antwerp clothing store launched #MyAntwerpStyle and saw their online sales increase by 35% thanks to customer photos that appealed to local pride.
+These types of local SEO strategies work exceptionally well for regional businesses.

-A Flemish cheesemaker encouraged customers to share recipes with their cheeses.
-This resulted in organic Instagram growth of 200% and increased brand awareness, similar to our Bastiano case study where local content had a strong impact.
+A Flemish cheesemaker encouraged customers to share recipes using their cheeses.
+This resulted in 200% organic Instagram growth and increased brand awareness.
+Similar to our Bastiano case study where local content had a strong impact.

 Explicit consent for the use of personal data